zoidyzoidzoid/docker-compose-kafka/README.md

 Based on @eliaslevy's work on a Zookeeper cluster in Kubernetes [here](https://github.com/eliaslevy/docker-zookeeper), and @wurstmeister's Kafka docker-compose [here](https://github.com/wurstmeister/kafka-docker).

-Kafka v0.9.0 has made multi-broker cloud set ups easier because it can assign its own broker IDs now instead of you having to configure them manually, but it still seems to require unique `host:port` combinations.
+Kafka requires unique `host:port` combinations, and can try assign its own broker IDs, but the issue with it assigning its own broker IDs is that they aren't persistent across container restarts.
+It would probably be better to hardcode `KAFKA_BROKER_ID` for each instance for now, or you get "Leader Not Available" issues.

 I made this while experimenting with setting up Kafka in Kubernetes.
 I have included the Kubernetes config files and instructions for setting up a multi-broker Kafka cluster and Zookeeper ensemble [here](https://github.com/zoidbergwill/docker-compose-kafka/kubernetes/).